Neotys-Labs/Ranorex/README.md

 ### Module NL_ConnectToRuntimeAPI

 This module establishes a connection to the NeoLoad Runtime API.
+Enabled only in **RUNTIME** mode.
 Parameters:
 * **RuntimeApiUri**: The Uniform Resource Identifier (URI) of the NeoLoad REST service.
 * **ApiKey**: API Key specified in NeoLoad project when identification is required.
 If no identification is required, this variable can be left blank.